📅 2 May 2025 • 📖 5 min read

 Sailboat of Self-Actualization

-Transcend draws on Maslow’s theory about human needs and uses it as a sailboat to encourage the reader to set out on a voyage to self-actualization.
-It describes how love, relationships, creativity, and meaning can become part of our lives – without much hard work.
+Transcend draws on Maslow’s theory about human needs and uses it as a sailboat metaphor.
+Kaufman takes us out on a voyage to self-actualization on that boat.

-Kaufman’s research indicates, as was theorized by Maslow, that people with self-actualization harbor these 10 characteristics: acceptance, authenticity, equanimity, purpose, peak experiences, creative spirit, humanitarianism, good moral intuition, efficient perception of reality, and continued freshness of appreciation.
-Kaufman found these qualities were common in the general population.
+Acceptance, authenticity, equanimity, purpose, peak experiences, creative spirit, humanitarianism, good moral intuition, efficient perception of reality, and continued freshness of appreciation.

 In the hull of the boat, there is security, including safety, connection, and self-esteem, which Maslow called deficiency needs or D-needs.
-Without a secure hull that has absolutely no holes, the boat will eventually sink no matter how much energy you spend on fixing it once it is in water.
+Without a secure hull that has absolutely no holes, the boat will eventually sink, no matter how much energy you spend on fixing it once it is in water.

 The boat part of the sailboat helps us to survive.